SELECTED PROJECTS

 Nawalakw Cultural Revitalization

-This multi-phase project will create presence and environmental stewardship in traditional territory and create a restorative presence of great joy and continued pride.
+This multi-phase project will continue to create presence and environmental stewardship in traditional territory and create a restorative presence of great joy and continued pride.

 In the next decade Nawalakw will: